gitlinks/github-rank-project/README.md

 * Weight score with user usage of the repository. ie if we can detect that one user has used a project, then we should give more weight to its rating.
 * We also should ask a user to review its rating 2 months or so after having rated it for the first time so that he can have a more insightful opinion on a project.
 * Dependencies qualities should also affect score.

+#### Score propagation
+* A repository score change affects all contributors immediately

 #### Scoring criterias
 Score criterias from 1 to 5.
 While scoring a user can justify in a comment why he scored the repository as he did.